ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 Using Arm64EC helps migrate large and complex applications with their own ecosystem.
 The app vendor may not know about the dependencies the app customer requires.
 For example, professionals may use plugins from many independent vendors in an image processing application.
 When that image processing application is compatible with Arm64EC, the users can use all the plugins, irrespective of whether the makers have ported them to Arm64.
 Arm64EC enables shipping applications that link legacy binary dependencies, even if they have missing source code or an unsupported toolchain.

 This learning path demonstrates how to employ Arm64EC to port a complete application consisting of the main application and dependencies, including separate dynamic link libraries (DLLs).
 Namely, you will build a Qt-based Python application with two C/C++-based DLL dependencies.
 This architecture mimics a typical scenario of using Python and Qt for rapid UI prototyping and DLLs for computation-intense work.
-The Python application demonstrates an alternative way of building a UI for C/C++ based DLL dependencies since native C/C++ dependencies are typical in the Python ecosystem and may not offer native builds yet.
-However, you could still use Qt-based C/C++ UI.
+The Python application demonstrates an alternative way of building a UI for C/C++ based DLL dependencies since native C/C++ dependencies are typical in the Python ecosystem and may not yet offer native builds.
+That said, you could still use Qt-based C/C++ UI.

 ## Before you begin
 To follow this learning path: